-The PCM method is a participatory development method of utilizing a project overview chart to manage operation of the cycle of analysis, planning, implementation, and evaluation of a development assistance project.It consists of participatory planning, monitoring, and evaluation.
-The technique is used by JICA and international organizations, etc., at the site of development assistance.
+The PCM method is a participatory development method of utilizing a project overview chart to manage operation of the cycle of analysis, planning, implementation, and evaluation of a development cooperation project.
+It consists of participatory planning, monitoring, and evaluation.
+The technique is used by JICA and international organizations, etc., at the site of development cooperation.

-Partnership with Private Business
+• Partnership with Private Business a.

-a.
 Public-Private Partnership (PPP) for boosting growth

 Japanese private companies' activities in developing countries make significant contribution, by creating opportunities for local employment, augmenting tax revenue, expanding trade and investment, contributing to the acquisition of foreign currency, and transferring Japan's superior technology.
-In April 2008, Japan announced the "Public-Private Partnership for Growth in Developing Countries" - a new policy to strengthen partnerships between ODA and Japan's businesses and to promote activities by private businesses in developing countries.
+In April 2008, Japan announced the "Public-Private Partnership for Growth in Developing Countries"-a new policy to strengthen partnerships between ODA and Japan's businesses and to promote activities by private businesses in developing countries.
 Through this, the government receives consultation and proposals from private sectors related to their activities which are conducive to economic growth and poverty reduction in developing countries, as well as public-private cooperation projects together with ODA.

-In the past, 13 public-private partnership projects have been authorized including those which utilized Grant Assistance for Grass-Roots Human Security Projects.
+In the past, 34 public-private partnership projects have been authorized.
 One instance was a project to utilize Grant Assistance for Japanese NGO Projects for mine clearance and unexploded ordnance disposal from farmland when Japanese businesses conducted herbal medicine cultivation in Laos.
-Another case was a project to utilize technical cooperation to invite a team of Mexican physicians to Japan for training of sophisticated medical technology (catheterization surgery) that had been developed by a Japanese company.
-(See page 18 for details)
+Another case was a project to utilize technical cooperation to invite a team of Mexican physicians to Japan for training of sophisticated medical technology (cardiac catheterization techniques) that had been developed by a Japanese company.

 Likewise, attention has focused recently on Corporate Social Responsibility (CSR) activities, in which private businesses aim to contribute proactively to resolving the issues in local communities they enter, and also on BOP business, which aims to contribute to improving lives and resolving social issues through businesses focusing on the low-income demographic.
-In cases where these activities are implemented by private corporations in partnership with local NGOs, it has been allowed to utilize Grant Assistance for Grass-Roots Human Security Projects and technical cooperation.
+In cases where these activities are implemented by private corporations in partnership with local NGOs, Grant Assistance for Grass-Roots Human Security Projects and technical cooperation are utilized.
 In addition, Japan works on Public-Private Partnership (PPP) that aim to implement highly public projects more efficiently and effectively, and provides consistent assistance from the planning stages of the project, such as institutional development and human resource development through technical cooperation, with utilizing Private-Sector Investment Finance or ODA loans.

 Furthermore, at the Millennium Development Goals (MDGs) Follow-up Meeting held in June 2011, Japan announced the establishment of the "MDGs Public-Private Partnership Network."
-This network assists the smooth implementation of business and social contribution activities in developing countries by Japanese companies, and promotes their activities towards to the achievement of the MDGs through providing them with: information on the development needs of recipient countries; assistance in creating networks through introducing domestic and overseas NGOs, international organizations, and universities; and workshops on health and post MDGs, for example.
+This network assists the smooth implementation of business and social contribution activities in developing countries by Japanese companies, and promotes their activities contributing to the achievement of the MDGs through providing them with: information on the development needs of recipient countries; assistance in creating networks through introducing domestic and overseas NGOs, international organizations, and universities; and workshops on health and the post-2015 development agenda, for example.

-■ Cooperation Preparatory Surveys for PPP Infrastructure Projects and BOP Business Projects
+Cooperation Preparatory Surveys for PPP Infrastructure Projects and BOP Business Projects